christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 was listening.

-This provided another layer of evidence that the Wazuh environment remained operational.
+This provided additional evidence that the Wazuh environment remained operational.

 ---

-## Targeted Service Restart
+## Targeted Dashboard Recovery

 Instead of rebooting the entire server, only the dashboard service was restarted: